Chambers Review

 Provided by Alan L Rupe

-Alan Rupe is the co-managing partner of Lewis Brisbois’ Wichita, Kansas and Kansas City, Missouri offices.
+Alan Rupe is the managing partner of Lewis Brisbois’ Wichita, Kansas and Omaha, Nebraska offices.
 He is an equity partner.
-He is the Midwest Regional Vice-Chair of the firm’s Labor & Employment Practice group.
+He is the Midwest Regional Vice Chair of the firm’s Labor & Employment Practice group.

-As one Jackson County, Missouri judge recently observed that youth if often associated with better performance in sports, “experience is what matters in becoming an effective trial lawyer.”
+As one Jackson County, Missouri judge recently observed, “experience matters in becoming an effective trial lawyer.”
 Clients need experienced lawyers to represent them in critical litigation.
 Mr. Rupe is that lawyer, proving that hard work and trial experience produce outstanding results.

 Mr. Rupe is consistently recognized for excellence by local, state, national, and international rankings and organizations, including Chambers USA (Band 1, Kansas Labor & Employment) and Best Lawyers.
 He is an “Advocate” member of the American Board of Trial Advocates (ABOTA), an invitation-only role granted to trial attorneys who are of “high personal character and honorable reputation” with considerable jury trial experience.
 He has also been named “Board Certified Trial Specialist” by the National Board of Trial Advocacy.